Quantum Computer Simulates Spacetime Wormhole

 While solid objects cannot travel through wormholes, there is a theory that exotic matter – hypothetical particles that break the laws of conventional physics, for example by having negative mass – could create and pass through a wormhole.

-property of entanglement – when the state of one entangled particle simultaneously changes as its entangled partner does – emulates sending a particle instantaneously through a gravitational wormhole.
+The quantum property of entanglement – when the state of one entangled particle simultaneously changes as its entangled partner does – emulates sending a particle instantaneously through a gravitational wormhole.

 This means a quantum computer was the ideal environment in which to run the experiment.